Unit Opening Hours

 We may also offer you a form to consent to the use of eggs which have failed to fertilise, for training embryologists or for research.
 An example of this type of work is:

-Purchasing Health Boards have asked us to provide the necessary drugs, and we will supply you with a complete package.
+We provide a package of drugs for your treatment cycle.
 Self-funding patients can also purchase all these drugs from the UnIt and this is described in the tariff.
 The drugs most commonly used in treatment cycles are:

 Suprecur (Buserelin) – a nasal spray that suppresses the hormones controlling the ovary.
 This is referred to as downregulation and a scan will be carried out to confirm this has happened before starting injections of Gonal-F or Menopur to stimulate the ovaries.
 Suprecur is continued while you are having the injections.
 Some patients have a problem with nasal sprays and we can provide them with an alternative form which is given as a daily injection (Suprefact).